Full or part-time:

 From the beginning of your journey on the SFY programme you will be provided with a high level of support from your tutors, your Personal Tutor who you will meet with at least three times during the year, other specialists to help with your studies from our Academic Skills team and programme staff.

 In your first Personal Tutorial session you will discuss your progression aspirations and map out your plans to work towards a successful progression.
 You will know from the beginning of your journey what your academic goals need to be and will be provided with guidance throughout the year to help you be as successful as you can be.

 During your year of study on the SFY programme you will get to know the University of Leeds first hand, as you will have access to the same University resources as students on a degree course.
 As such you will be more familiar with the campus and its buildings, know how to manage the VLE (Virtual Learning Environment) system used by tutors and be aware of the support systems found not only at the Lifelong Learning Centre but also across the University.

-As a student at a prestigious research-intensive university you will have access to all the facilities and wide-ranging opportunities you would expect from a Russell Group institution.
+As a student at a prestigious research-intensive university you will have access to all the facilities, including University accommodation, and wide-ranging opportunities you would expect from a Russell Group institution.
 What’s more, the Leeds Curriculum means that whatever your choice of subject, study at Leeds is a well-rounded educational experience and our Leeds for Life initiative encourages you to consider how to make the best use of your time here to progress your personal and professional development.

 Our goal for you as a student will be for you upon your progression to enter the first year of a degree programme with the academic knowledge and confidence, study skills and understanding to successfully approach your studies at degree level.